Send Close Add comments: (status displays here)

 Provide examples for the following common deceptions.
 Discuss:

-In Matthew 10:16, Jesus uses four creatures in one verse: sheep, wolves, serpents and doves (pigeons) as "birds".
+In Matthew 10:16, Jesus uses four creatures in one verse: sheep, wolves, serpents and doves or (pigeons) as "birds".
+The English adjectives do not fit the Greek words.

 "Wolves" operate in groups and look for any weakness in their prey.
 Wolves and dogs can interbreed.
 A "wolf-dog" is in contrast to a "sheep-dog".